noislabs/.github/profile/README.md

 * noisd: This is the full node chain cosmos-sdk binary of Nois
 * networks: This repository holds the genesis file for every Nois network
 * deployments: Holds the contract deployment scripts aswell as the drand-bot allow list
+* nois-dapp-examples: Some examples of contracts that can use the randomness beacon of Nois
+* website: The code for the actual https://nois.network website
+* docs: The documentation of Nois under https://docs.nois.network
+* pingpong: An end to wnd simulation/montoring tool where an app deployed on juno requests randomness from Nois and exports important time metrics.